kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

      └── variables.less
 {% endprism %}

 * the `--scss` option does pretty much what `--less` does, except it downloads Sass files from `source-spa` to `css-build` and `css-build/imports` by default.
-But if the `--wordpress` option is passed, the LESS files will be WordPress-specific and downloaded from the `source-wordpress` folder.
+But if the `--wordpress` option is passed, the Sass files will be WordPress-specific and downloaded from `source-wordpress`.

-There are slight variations among the LESS and Sass builds and I've also created files like this so the CSS build out based on my self-imposed rules.
-For example: `globals.less` exists for a reason and while there's a `for.less`, there's no `for.scss`.
+There are slight variations among the LESS and Sass builds based on my self-imposed rules.
+For example: `globals.less` exists for a reason and even though there's a `for.less` file, there's no `for.scss` file.

 Learn about these variations and rules over on [the "Understand the Basic structure" section in repo's style guide](https://github.com/kaidez/kdz/blob/master/source-shared-files/STYLEGUIDE.md#understand-the-basic-structure).